HSAnet/hsanet.github.io/_posts/2015-10-21-ietf-broadcast-revisited.md

 traffic.
 This was unfortunately cancelled, but there were valid concerns of meeting participants and legal uncertainty of whether this would actually be allowed according to local law.
-This gave us some time to consult with lawyers and to work on our software that performs the analysis and we believe that all previous concerns have been addressed.
+This gave us some time to consult with lawyers who indicated this would likely not be problematic and to work on our software that performs the analysis and we believe that all previous concerns have been addressed.